 I drew on the inspiration and frameworks of many before me, including Bernd and Hilda Becher, Agnes Martin and others who used the visual power of the repetitive grid to mirror the psychological shift I hope to evoke for viewers of my work.
 I am also influenced by living for decades within Manhattan’s intricate streets--one of the most famous grids in the world--as well as the grids of the many thousands of photographic contact sheets I’ve printed over the years.

 The works are created two ways, both with and without the camera.
 The first approach to create the grid elements uses a multiple-exposure layering process on film, with images made over many hours, and sometimes even days, after visiting and re-visiting certain locations, intriguing for the light they contain.

 In order to explore the boundaries of this imperfection, the actual construction method of the final grids is also assimilated into a repetitive practice, with the rendering of the pieces themselves a form of meditation.
 The works are printed and assembled by hand and then are built out from the center, aligned by hand and eye.
 Each takes many days to complete and the failure rate for assembly is high, due to the challenges of cutting each image individually and mounting them by hand one-by-one.
 The cutting and manipulation process is another part of the contemplative, highly repetitive process.
-By working this way, the darkroom itself becomes a place of contemplation and perhaps, enlightenment.
+By working this way, the darkroom itself becomes a place of contemplation and maybe, enlightenment.

 I spent five nights in darkness after Hurricane Sandy in 2012, on the edge of the blackout grid in New York City.
 Walking under the glow of a generator-powered Empire State Building, I remembered the rich legacy of photographers’ renderings that depicted various states of urban darkness, including Bill Brandt’s iconic images of wartime Britain during the second World War and Alfred Steiglitz’s early renderings of city scenes, created when manmade light was still a novelty.